 Purple To Brown

 Practitioner of control

 What’s the student reaches the purple belt, they will start to study the mechanics of controlling an opponent from a top position.
 Additionally, they will learn how to break down an opponent’s good mechanical placement.
-So the challenge becomes a technical Exchange as each student attempts to maintain structure and intelligently disassemble the structure.
-The student will be able to control the opponents’ primary position that often, their only response is to employ secondary mechanics, leading to submissions.
+So the challenge becomes a technical Exchange as each student attempts to maintain structure and intelligently disassemble their opponent’s structure.
+The student will be able to control the opponents’ primary position, that often, their only response is to employ secondary mechanics, leading to submissions.

 Brown To Black